ibm-cloud-docs/devsecops/devsecops-tutorial.md

 ![DevSecOps application repository](images/devsecops-ci-app-repo.png)

 The recommended options are displayed by default, but you can click the **Advanced Options** toggle to see all of the configuration options available for the underlying Git integration.
 The default behavior of the toolchain is `Use default sample` that clones the sample application as IBM-hosted GRIT Repository.

+Enter the name of the IBM-hosted GRIT repository that was created by the toolchain as your application repository.

 The region of the repository remains the same as the region of the toolchain.